 -

-in which we discussed the philosophy of cognitive science and machine learning, before turning to the ethics of emerging technology.
+in which we discussed the philosophies of cognitive science and AI, before turning to the ethics of emerging technology.

 -